 If you, unfortunately, do not have any of the above available to you, then you may have to look for help from your family, friends, church, etc. If you were injured in a state that has PIP (personal injury protection) such as Minnesota then you may be able to recover your lost wages immediately under your own car insurance policy for no-fault insurance.
 For more information about Iowa car accidents, you should request of book that reveals 7 Secrets to Not Wreck Your Claim.

-Who Should Pay my Medical Bills after a Car Accident in Iowa?
+Who Should Pay my Medical Bills after my Car Accident in Iowa?

 This is one of the most common questions we get and there is a lot of misinformation out there so listen up.
 First of all, the insurance adjuster for the other driver may tell you "send me all your medical bills".
 Yet, that does not mean they will actually pay your medical bills as you send them.
 You can try asking the insurance adjuster for something in writing that they will pay your medical bills.
 Although, chances are that the only way they will pay anything is if you agree to sign a release and close your claim forever.
 The insurance company would rather have your medical bills pile-up, have you sent to collection, have you start receiving nasty collection calls making threats against you such as garnishing your wages, etc.